isomerpages/mol-services/_are-you-planning-to/manage-healthcare-costs-better.md

           <li>Healthcare expenses for you and your family</li>
           <li>Premium payment for MediShield Life (a medical insurance scheme for serious or prolonged illnesses), or MediSave-approved private Integrated Shield Plans</li>
           </ul>
       <p>You may also be eligible for Workfare Income Supplement (WIS) payouts of up to $2,667 annually.
-You can also get more details on the <a target="_blank" href="https://www.cpf.gov.sg/Members/Schemes/schemes/retirement/workfare-income-supplement-scheme">WIS scheme</a>.</p>
+You can also get more details on the <a target="_blank" href="https://www.cpf.gov.sg/member/growing-your-savings/government-support/support-for-lower-wage-workers">WIS scheme</a>.</p>
       </div>
     </div>
           <div class="tab">
       <input id="sep-calc" type="checkbox">
       <label for="sep-calc" class="tab-label">How Much MediSave Contributions to Make?</label>
       <div class="tab-content">
-    <p>You can check the amount of MediSave contributions you need to make, by logging in to <a href="https://cpf.gov.sg/SEPHome" target="_blank">My Self-Employed Home</a> using your Singpass.</p>
+    <p>You can check the amount of MediSave contributions you need to make, by logging in to <a href="https://www.cpf.gov.sg/member/ds/dashboards/self-employment" target="_blank">the Self-Employment dashboard</a> via CPF website using your Singpass.</p>
  <p>You can apply for your <a href="http://www.singpass.gov.sg/" target="_blank">Singpass</a> online if you do not have one.</p>
       </div>
     </div>